MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 > [!TIP]
 > In Kusto Explorer, avoid adding blank lines between parts of the query.
-> Seperate any two statements with a semicolon.
+> Separate any two statements with a semicolon.

 ## Related content